 This is definitely one of the most unique things to do in Thailand.

-However, you can tell the monk what you would like protection for if you prefer.
+You can tell the monk what protection you would like if you prefer.
 You can get a clean and safe Sak Yant tattoo in Bangkok, Chiang Mai, Chiang Rai, Ayutthaya, and Sukhothai with this company.
-We used this company when getting our Sak Yant tattoos in Chiang Mai.

 9. Take A Thai Cooking Class